Methods for chaining the cards

 Chaining refers to arranging the cards in a specific order, flip, and rotation.
-The owner of the Chaindeck must be able to recreate a specific chain after the cards are completely shuffled to be able to retrieve the secret phrase.
+The original chain must be recreated after the cards are shuffled to be able to retrieve the secret phrase.

 While the default is to use the PIN method, there are four broad categories of methods for chaining the cards.
 These methods are summarized below.